 experience.
 Everything else is as historically authentic as possible,

 including the statuary, the decorations and colors of the walls

 and ceilings, and even the trees and plants in the gardens.

-One surprising thing about the Getty Villa is how colorful it is.
-If you’ve visited ruins in Europe, or have seen pictures of them, you’ll likely get the impression that Roman buildings and statues were staid and colorless.
+You might be surprised at how colorful the Getty Villa is.
+If you’ve visited ruins in Europe, or have seen pictures of them, you’ll likely get the impression that Roman buildings and statues were staid and colorless bleached marble.
 But they were actually painted, often elaborately and in bright colors.
 The paint on most statues and columns faded and eroded away over the centuries, although close examination reveals traces of it.
 Wall paintings are typically removed to museums for protection against further deterioration.